ibm-cloud-docs/watsonxdata/ae_use-lib-set.md

 # Using a library set
 {: #use-lib-set-1}

 After you have created a library set, you can reference and consume it in your Spark applications.
-When you run your Spark application in the {{site.data.keyword.iae_full_notm}} instance, the library set is loaded from the instance home and is made available to the Spark application.
+When you run your Spark application in the {{site.data.keyword.lakehouse_short}} instance, the library set is loaded from the instance home and is made available to the Spark application.

 A library set is referenced in a Spark application using the `"ae.spark.librarysets"` parameter in the `"conf"` section of the Spark application submission payload.